A-Rush-R/Adobe-Behaviour-Simulation-Challenge-Team-80/Main/ReadMe.md

 For the content simulation task, we have followed the underlying procedure :-
 1. For the tweet media we have used captioning models
-2. Then using these captions and the tweet meta deta we have engineered a prompt and then given it LLM for tweet generation
+2. Then using these captions and the tweet meta deta we have engineered a prompt and then feeded it to an LLM for tweet generation

 After experimenting with various models we decided to go with fastdup-blip model for captions and open-ai gpt-3.5-turbo for the tweet generation.